 For longer distances ETS Intercity Trains to places like Ipoh and Kuala Lumpur, it is best to book in advance to make sure you get a seat.

 If you want to travel on the International Express train from Arau to Bangkok, Hua Hin, Chumphon or Surat Thani in Thailand, please be aware that this service is operated by the State Railway of Thailand and cannot be booked online.

-You will have to purchase your ticket from the station before heading off to Langkawi to guarantee a sleeping berth.
+You should purchase your ticket in advance to guarantee a sleeping berth.

 If you turn up on the day to buy a ticket, chances are the train will be full.

 You can phone KTM Arau on : 04 - 9861225 or use the main KTMB call centre number 1-300-88-5862.

 The easiest way to travel from Arau to Kuala Perlis to catch one of the high-speed ferries is by taxi.